mihir2510/BulliesEye/README.md

 ### TODO

 - [ ] Implement Transformer architecture
-- [ ] Currently its deployed as a Twitter and Telegram Bot, target other platforms like Reddit and Facebook
+- [ ] Currently it's deployed as a Twitter and Telegram Bot, target other platforms like Reddit and Facebook
 - [ ] Turn the Dashboard into a PWA

 <br>